 Most people aren’t aware of the intimate connection between processing sounds and problems with feeding and swallowing.
 The development of feeding skills is an extremely complex process influenced by multiple anatomic, neurophysiologic, environmental, social, and cultural factors.
 Most children negotiate the necessary developmental sequence without significant difficulties.*

-However, many children develop feeding and swallowing problems in infancy they can follow an individual throughout life resulting in inadequate nutrition that can affect growth and development.
+However, many children develop feeding and swallowing problems in infancy that can follow an individual throughout life resulting in inadequate nutrition that can affect growth and development.

 If you have a child who is having difficulty eating or swallowing you’re probably concerned.
 You may even be panicked.
-He’s not growing as he should.
+He’s not getting the nutrition he needs.
+He is not growing as he should.
 He’s falling behind.
 He’s being bullied.
 And you’re scared your child will never have friends or become a functioning adult.
 You’ve tried many things but nothing works.
 Nobody seems to know what you should do.

 Listen!
-The first thing you must understand that this is not your fault…and it’s not your child’s fault, either.
-It’s not a reflection of your parenting skills, your child’s intelligence has nothing to do with it, and punishment is not going to help.
+The first thing you must understand is this is not your fault…and it’s not your child’s fault, either.
+It’s not a reflection of your parenting skills.
+Your child’s intelligence has nothing to do with it, and punishment is not going to help.

-Because the cause of feeding and swallowing disorders are very complex and often have physiological roots.
+Because the cause of feeding and swallowing disorders are very complex and often has physiological roots.
 By working closely with occupational therapists, pediatricians, dentists, and functional neurologists, the first step is to get to the bottom of what is causing your child’s problems.
-For example, it could be weak core muscles, or neurological issues, or biomedical digestive issues such as an intestinal yeast problem.
+For example, it could be weak core muscles, a congested airway, neurological issues, or biomedical digestive issues such as an intestinal yeast problem.